josephsam-hub/Smart-Attendance-using-Face-and-Finger-Scanning/README.md

 pip install -r requirements.txt

-Connect and configure the Fingerprint Scanner.
+Connect and configure the Fingerprint Scanner

 Run the application